Sylrelo/dowin-file-manager/README.md

     image: sylrelo/dowin-file-manager:latest
     volumes:
       - /Users/:/manager/Users
+      - database:/backend/database
     environment:
       - FM_PATH_PREFIX=/
     ports:
       - 3000:3000
+volumes:
+  database:
 ```

 ℹ️ Volumes mounted inside /manager directory will automatically be visible in the leftbar.

+ℹ️ Don't forget to bind the database folder to keep your data.

 **⚠️ At first launch, a random password for the Admin account will be generated and printed in the console.**